 Stockton Man Sentenced to over 11 Years in Prison for Sex Trafficking of a Child

-SACRAMENTO, Calif. —Ricky Lee Richardson Jr., 42, of Stockton, was sentenced today my U.S. District Judge Troy L. Nunley to 11 years and three months in prison for sex trafficking of a child, U.S. Attorney McGregor W. Scott announced.
+SACRAMENTO, Calif. — Angel Jesus Sanchez-Manriquez, 22, of Stockton, was sentenced today by U.S. District Judge Troy L. Nunley to 11 years and three months in prison for sex trafficking of a child, Acting U.S. Attorney Phillip A. Talbert announced.

-This case was the product of an investigation by the Federal Bureau of Investigation with assistance from the Stockton Police Department.
-Assistant U.S. Attorney Brian A. Fogerty prosecuted the case.
+This case was the product of an investigation by the Federal Bureau of Investigation.
+Assistant U.S. Attorneys Brian A. Fogerty and Sam Stefanki prosecuted the case.

 This case was brought as part of Project Safe Childhood, a nationwide initiative launched in May 2006 by the Department of Justice to combat the growing epidemic of child sexual exploitation and abuse.
 Led by the United States Attorneys’ Offices and the Criminal Division’s Child Exploitation and Obscenity Section, Project Safe Childhood marshals federal, state, and local resources to locate, apprehend, and prosecute those who sexually exploit children, and to identify and rescue victims.
 For more information about Project Safe Childhood, please visit www.usdoj.gov/psc.
 Click on the “resources” tab for information about internet safety education.